Rin1809/Pfsense_firewall/README.md

-#This repository, no coding.
+# This repository, no coding.
 As a student learning about cyber security, i just want to show what i did and how a firewall work (doing realistic simulation lab ).
 If care about it so expan it down ᓚᘏᗢ

+## LAB Document
 <details>
    <summary>PfSense Firewall Model 1</summary>
 # PfSense Firewall Configuration: Realistic Lab Simulation 1